portalinux-project/pltermlib/README.md

 # pltermlib
 `pltermlib` is a very simple text-mode/terminal UI library that is very portable.
-It is meant to replace GNU ncurses
+It is meant to replace GNU ncurses in embedded systems

 It uses ANSI escape sequences, which make it usable in even the most limited of environments.
 It also makes it extremely portable to other platforms: all that